lbnl-science-it/scienceit-docs/docs/hpc/software/spack-on-lawrencium.md

 spack find
 ```

-For a fresh download of spack, one would expect this to produce an empty list; however, if you have configured Spack chaining correctly in the `~/.spack/linux/upstreams.yaml` file to point to the locations where the spack-installed software module farm packages lie, then those will be listed when you run `spack find`.
+For a fresh download of Spack, one would expect this to produce an empty list; however, if you have configured Spack chaining correctly in the `~/.spack/upstreams.yaml` file to point to the locations where the spack-installed software module farm packages lie, then those will be listed when you run `spack find`.

 To find a specific package (for example `hdf5`):